VictoriaLoseva/photo_mapper/README.md

 All file handling is done entirely client-side.
 Loading in the map tiles is the only use of internet connectivity in this project.

 The webpage has been tested on MacOs Firefox and Chrome.

+Big thank you to the authors of the [EXIF parsing library](https://github.com/exif-js/exif-js), whose code I used in this project.

 ## Next steps:
 - Load in the map while the files are being processed for a smoother user experience